 This can often be corrected by applying Milorganite or Ironite, or a similar Iron supplement.

 Applying too much lime to your lawn can also lead to an excess of calcium in the soil.
-Excess calcium in the soil blocks the soil’s ability to absorb magnesium.
+Excess calcium in the soil blocks the soil’s ability to absorb magnesium and potassium.

 How Can I Fix Too Much Lime in my Soil?